cesarenaldi/iniettore/README.md

 ### Transient dependencies
 **EXPERIMENTAL FEATURE: don't abuse of it.**

-While requesting an alias it's possible to provide **temporary dependencies** to satisfy dependencies of the requested mapping or one of his dependency.
+While requesting an alias it's possible to provide **temporary dependencies** to satisfy dependencies of the requested mapping or one of its dependency.

 **Note:** Transient dependencies cannot be used to satisfy dependencies in the ancestor contexts.